Chandika (film)

 Chandika is a 1940 Telugu film directed by R. S. Prakash.
 Veteran actress P. Kannamba portrayed the role of Chandika.

 Plot

 Chandika (Kannamba) is the princess of a kingdom.
 She is unhappy with the rule of King Giriraju (Gaggaiah).
-She wants to dethrone him and have her husband, the prince, become the rajah.
-She attracts the maharaja and kills him.
-During the encounter, she loses her husband.
-Unable to control the Minister Veeramallu (Raghava), she finally succumbs and commits suicide.
+She wants to dethrone him and have her husband, the prince, become the king.
+She attracts Giriraju and kills him, but her husband is also killed during the encounter.
+Unable to control the Minister Veeramallu (Raghava), she finally commits suicide.